Return to overview

 Context

 Here at Eye Security, we have observed a disturbing increase in security breaches where multi-factor authentication (MFA) has shown itself to be inadequate in preventing unauthorised access.
 Despite the presence of well-known attack patterns engineered to bypass MFA, certain techniques are becoming more prevalent as a larger number of companies adopt MFA as a security measure.
-This underscores the urgent problem of phishing, which has grown significantly more important, as disclosed by a recent study conducted by APWG (Anti-Phishing Working Group), an organisation committed to studying phishing risks since 2003.
+This underscores the urgent problem of phishing campaigns, which have grown significantly more important, as disclosed by a recent study conducted by APWG (Anti-Phishing Working Group), an organisation committed to studying phishing risks since 2003.

 2022 was a record for phishing, with the APWG recording more than 4.7 million attacks.
 From the start of 2019, the number of phishing attacks has increased by over 150% annually.
 Among these MFA phishing tools is one known as EvilProxy.
 In this article, we explain our approach to developing a solution for this issue.